 - Cybersecurity Is Now Political.
 What Should Companies Do?

 - The Effect of Cybersecurity Concerns on Research and Development

 - Passwords Don’t Work and Voice Recognition Is Hackable.
 What’s the Next Frontier in Cybersecurity?

-Even when companies do manage to fill positions, though, pickings are relatively slim.
+Even when companies do manage to fill positions with those looking for a Cybersecurity Career, though, pickings are relatively slim.
 More than 20% of organizations get fewer than five applicants to postings for open positions.
 Fifty-five percent of companies take more than three months to fill the positions, and nearly one-third say that it takes them six months or more.
 Finally, a startling 37% of companies indicate that less than 25% of candidates are truly qualified as cybersecurity professionals.

 The result is that 3.5 million cybersecurity positions are forecast to be vacant by the time 2021 rolls around.
 Cybersecurity is caught in a conundrum: increasingly important, and increasingly unfilled.